vrooje/ScienceTeamGuide/Draft Guide.md

 In addition to our amazing developers, whom you will meet during the process of building your project, there are some other names that will may be useful:

-- David Miller - Visual design miller@zooniverse.org
+- Heath Van Singel - Visual design heath@zooniverse.org
 - Robert Simpson - Communication, web analytics, social media rob@zooniverse.org
 - Laura Whyte and Kelly Borden - Education specialists laura@zooniverse.org and kelly@zooniverse.org

 ### JISCMail lists

 As with all things, communication is vitally important in building Zooniverse projects.
 We are distributed around the world (and we travel too) and this is also true for most science teams.
 To keep in touch, we use the JISCMail LISTSERV service for our projects.
+This is a kind of email exploder, that you interact with via email or the web.
+Only those on the list can send or receive messages.
 Everyone that needs to will be added to the list for your project and this will be set up early on by our team.

 JISCMail allows the conversation to be inclusive and creates a record of the conversation at jiscmail.ac.uk.
 This can be useful in months and even years to come.
 When writing a paper in two or more years' time, you'll want to be able to find that detailed discussion about data selection without having to search everyone's email.
 People can be added to and removed from these lists as needed.